The best hotels in La Fortuna

 If you're staying at a resort on Route 142, most offer a free shuttle to Town Center once or twice a day.
 Ask about it at check-in, because they don't always advertise it.
 Renting a quad or scooter from shops near Calle 468 runs $35-50/day and gives you full flexibility on the corridor without the taxi costs adding up.

-La Fortuna's best neighborhoods
+La Fortuna's best hotel regions

 The Route 142 Corridor and Arenal Volcano base are where we'd put our money.
 Town Center is fine for budget stays, but if you came all the way to La Fortuna and can't see the volcano from your room, you've missed the point.